Niykee Heaton

-Nicolet Aleta Heaton; born December 4, 1994), better known by her stage name Niykee Heaton, is an American singer, songwriter and model.
+Nicolet Aleta Heaton (born December 4, 1994), known professionally as Niykee Heaton, is an American singer-songwriter.
 She was discovered through her YouTube channel after uploading acoustic guitar covers of contemporary hits, most notably hip hop songs, that went viral.
 In 2014, Heaton released her debut single "Bad Intentions" and an extended play of the same name.
 The single charted on Billboard and became gold-certified by the RIAA.

-Heaton embarked on her first headlining concert tour, The Bedroom Tour, in late 2015, and released the similarly titled mixtape, The Bedroom Tour Playlist, on March 18, 2016.
+Heaton embarked on her first headlining concert tour, The Bedroom Tour, in late 2015, and released the similarly titled mixtape, The Bedroom Tour Playlist, in March 2016.
 The mixtape compiled remastered material she had previously shared online for free streaming and debuted for her live shows during the tour.
 Her follow-up EP, Starting Over, was released in 2018 through Capitol Records.

-Early and personal life
+Early life

-Nicolet Aleta Heaton was born on December 4, 1994, in Chicago, Illinois, and grew up in Geneva, Illinois, but she has noted she has a stronger connection to the time she spent in her mother's native South Africa.
+Nicolet Aleta Heaton was born on December 4, 1994, in Chicago, Illinois, and grew up in Geneva, Illinois, but she has noted she has a stronger connection to the time she spent in her mother's South Africa, though she spent little time there.
+In actuality, she spent most of her time in the aforementioned Geneva, Illinois.

 After writing her first song at age five and teaching herself to play guitar at nine, Heaton dedicated her childhood years to making music.
 Despite realizing early on that she wanted to be a musician, she never saw herself as a performer and just wanted to make music, developing a stage fright.
 She gave herself vocal training by singing along to a Diana Ross greatest-hits CD, since her family couldn't financially support her musical education.
 Heaton has an older brother and also had a sister Rachel, who beat liver cancer but died in 2007 at age 21 while waiting for a second liver transplant, whom she regularly notes taking inspiration from.
-She married actor, model, personal trainer and entrepreneur Jeff Logan on July 14, 2019, and gave birth to their first son on May 1, 2020.
-Niykee also gave birth to another son named Niykta Heaton in 2022.
-Jeff and Niykee separated in 2022.